aavotins/HiQBioDiv_EGVs/docs/06-EGVs.md

 tree layer (presence = 0) and written to file (matching the input).
 Then, with the function `egvtools::landscape_function()` total edge between the two classes is calculated.
-During the calculation of the landscape metric, inverse distance weighted (power = 2) gap filling on the output is initialised to ensure no missing values at the edges.
+During the calculation of the landscape metric, inverse distance weighted (power = 2) gap filling on the output is applied to ensure no missing values at the edges.
 Finally, the layer is standardised by subtracting the arithmetic mean and dividing by the root mean squared error.